-It comes with adjustable PU leather seats and a convertible seat belt that works for either one or two riders.
+It comes with adjustable PU leather seats and a convertible seat belt that works for two riders.
 A parental remote control option helps keep your child safe.

 Additional features include shock absorbers that help ensure a smooth ride — whatever terrain you encounter.
 It also has LED light systems and foam rubber tires.

 An integrated MP3 player has Bluetooth capabilities and lets your child choose the perfect soundtrack.